ImageMagick/Usage-Markdown/filter/index.md

 #### Gaussian Sigma Expert Control {#sigma}

-You can control the Gaussian Filter directly using a a special expert option "`-define filter:sigma={value}`" to specify the actual 'sigma' value of the Gaussian curve.
+You can control the Gaussian Filter directly using a special expert option "`-define filter:sigma={value}`" to specify the actual 'sigma' value of the Gaussian curve.

 By default this value is '`0.5`' which is also the same size as the [Box Filter](#box).
 In many ways, you can regard a Gaussian Filter as essentially a 'blurred box'.